Erin Johnson: Research

 In her independent career, Johnson has continued to develop and apply methods for London dispersion interactions using density functional theory.
 These applications include molecular crystals, organometallic complexes, and layered solids.

 Johnson has applied her dispersion-corrected density functional theory methods to crystal structure prediction.
 Her group successfully predicted the most stable polymorph of a variety of molecular crystals using dispersion-corrected density functional theory.
 She has worked on charge-transfer complexes and how charge is transferred between electron donors (such as NH3, C2H4) and electron acceptors (F2, Cl2).
 She studied 2D electrides, alkalides and transition-metal diatomics.
 In 2017, she collaborated with Kim Jelfs to predict the relative stabilities of polymorphs of aza-6-helicene from first principles.

 Published work

-As of 2020, she has authored more than 100 papers, which have been cited more than 15,000 times.
+As of 2023, she has authored more than 100 peer-reviewed articles, which have been cited more than 24,000 times.
 She published the book Density Functionals with Springer in 2015.